Paradeluxe/Praditor/README.md

 # 🗃️ Data and Materials

-If you would like to download the datasets that were used in developing Praditor, please refer to [our OSF storage](https://osf.io/9se8r/).
+If you would like to download the datasets that were used in developing _Praditor_, please refer to [our OSF storage](https://osf.io/9se8r/).

 # 🙌 Acknowledgments